 - The structure of the compensation system (e.g. different pay scales, grades and steps). - The criteria for salary progression or the factors or conditions allowing teachers for salary progression through their career (e.g. roles and responsibilities, years in service, age, qualification level, performance).
-If a system of performance related pay is in place, more details should be provided. - The process to establish salaries, that is to say the mechanism(s) used to update the levels of teachers' salaries (e.g. cost of living adjustment, salary benchmarking, collective bargaining etc.) and how often these processes take place. - The status of teachers: that is whether they are civil servants or have a teacher specific status or a different status, and how this relates to their salaries.
+If a system of performance related pay is in place, more details should be provided.

-- EACEA A6 Platforms, Studies and Analysis - The pathways to enter the teaching profession: that is, whether there are alternative pathways to enter the teaching profession in addition to those described in Teacher1.
+- The process to establish salaries, that is to say the mechanism(s) used to update the levels of teachers' salaries (e.g. cost of living adjustment, salary benchmarking, collective bargaining etc.) and how often these processes take place. - The status of teachers: that is whether they are civil servants or have a teacher specific status or a different status, and how this relates to their salaries. - The typical pathway to enter the teaching profession refers to the (mainstream) initial teacher education programmes and other processes followed by a majority of teachers entering the teaching profession.
+Further information on the typical pathway(s) as those described in Teacher1 can be included (e.g. different level of certifications). - The alternative pathway to enter the teaching profession: that is, whether there are alternative pathways to enter the teaching profession in addition to those described in Teacher1 and how it associates with the salary ranges of teachers through the typical pathway.
+Alternative pathways are mechanisms that grant entry into teaching for individuals with professional experience gained outside education and who do not hold full teaching qualifications.
+They aim to broaden entry point into the teaching profession and usually are more flexible, employment-based programmes.